 6) Grant and Kurt’s friend Dylan Carlson visited the Lake Washington home twice in two days, on the first evening they encountered an empty house, the sedative Rohypnol in the couple’s bed, and nothing else of interest.
 The following day they found a note on the stairs written by nanny and house sitter Cali DeWitt, scolding Kurt for being out of touch with his wife.
 The letter contained misleading statements (e.g., implying that no one had seen Kurt yet when Cali and Kurt had spoken the morning of April the 2nd) and Grant suspected it was planted, for him to find.
 They entered the house the second day with orders to search for Kurt’s shotgun in a distinct hiding place, information that could have been given them before the first visit.
 On neither visit to the Cobain property was Grant informed that an area called the greenhouse existed above the garage, and in the heavy rain he did not perceive the space above the garage.

-7) Grant and other critics fault the Seattle authorities for, among other things:
+7) Grant and other critics fault the Seattle authorities for, among many other things:

 waiting 30 days to process the shotgun for fingerprints